EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: Custom spectral libraries should be publicly available
 Category: Bronze
 Description: If custom spectral libraries are used for peptide / protein identification, the libraries should be deposited in the public repository.
-If the libraries are publically available, the source, version (if available) or date of download should be mentioned in the manuscript.
+If the libraries are publicly available, the source, version (if available) or date of download should be mentioned in the manuscript.
 Fields: Proteomics, ProteoGenomics

 Name: The search engine(s) including their exact versions is/are specified
 Category: Bronze
 Description: During the identification step a `search engine` is used to map the obtained mass spectra to the corresponding peptide sequence.
-In this rule, we recommended to report in the main manuscript the software version.
+In this rule, we recommend to report the software version in the main manuscript.
 Fields: Proteomics, ProteoGenomics

 Name: All relevant, non-default settings, such as precursor ion tolerance, fragment ion tolerance, in-silico digestion rule (ie. enzyme), allowed missed cleavages, static and variable post-translational modifications are specified